boeckmann/asm6502/README.txt

          'x'   ; byte typed ASCII character code of x

-       The special symbol @ returns the address of the currently assembled instruction.
-The special symbol ? returns an undefined value of unknown type.
+       The address counter symbol @ returns the address of the currently assembled instruction.
+The symbol ? returns an undefined value of unknown type.

          ?     ; undefined value